FlorentB974/docker_mcp/README.md

 - `list_networks`: List Docker networks from all servers or a specific server
 - `list_volumes`: List Docker volumes from all servers or a specific server

+### Compose Management

+- `run_docker_compose`: Run a Docker Compose YAML provided in the prompt on a specific server
+- `remove_docker_compose`: Remove a Docker Compose project by project name on a specific server.

+### ⚠️ Safety notes ⚠️

+- The MCP server assumes the provided YAML is trusted; it does not perform deep validation beyond writing the file and invoking `docker-compose`.
+- Ensure the MCP host has `docker-compose` installed and the user running the MCP process has permission to access the Docker socket or remote daemon.
+- If you need credentialed image pulls or private registries, pull images ahead of time using the `pull_image` tool or configure credentials on the target Docker host.

 ## Testing

 To run the tests:

 ```bash
 npx tsc src/test.ts --esModuleInterop --module ES2020 --moduleResolution node --outDir build && node build/test.js
 ```